-Can’t Wait for Universal Control?
-Share Keyboard & Mouse Across Macs, PCs Now with Barrier
+Can’t Use Universal Control?
+Share Keyboard & Mouse Across Macs, PCs with Barrier

 Longing for Universal Control?
 Want to use a single keyboard and mouse across multiple Macs, or even PCs?
 You can do that with Barrier, a free virtual KVM switch that allows you to share a keyboard and mouse between computers simply by dragging your mouse cursor to the other computer screen.
 And you even have a shared clipboard, allowing copy and paste crossing platforms between Mac, Windows, or Linux.